mmakela18/FSO4-bloglist/README.md

 Actual solution: put on glasses and see that MONDODB_URI =/= MONGODB_URI

 Also learned that dotenv won't override local environment variables.
-So defining PORT in ~/.bashrc in previous exercise was a mistake. :(
+So defining PORT in ~/.bashrc in previous exercise was a rookie mistake.